gomba66/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# 0x13-javascript_objects_scopes_closures
-This directory contains some exercises about classes and objects in JavaScript
+# Javascript - Objects, Scopes and and Closures